Listen to this post with Alexa!

 Catch a Show and a Vibe

 Not surprisingly, there are a number of amazing live music venues east of the usual downtown spread.
-Though many places are closed for 2020 due to the pandemic, we’re hoping these Austin institutions will survive and re-open by the end of the year or early 2021.
-Sahara Lounge, Historic Scoot Inn, Hotel Vegas, The Coliseum, and The North Door are all easy East Austin favorites and host a wide variety of hot and up-and-coming musical talent.
+Sahara Lounge, Historic Scoot Inn, and Hotel Vegas are all easy East Austin favorites and host a wide variety of hot and up-and-coming musical talent.
 To hear boot-stomping honky tonk and two-step the night away, stable your ride at The White Horse on the corner of East 6th and Comal.
 Skylark Lounge brings in bands from many different genres, but nobody does the blues quite like them.

 Keep It Fresh